SadraShameli/ProjectAI/README.md

 -----
 Disclaimer: Please note that this project is currently under development.
-Various tests are done to make it bug free, but there is always room for error.
+Various tests are conducted to make it bug-free, but there is always the possibility of errors.

 Created with ♥ and maintained by Sadra Shameli.
 All Rights Reserved.